-Color, color and more color — that’s a sure-fire way to draw attention to the signage in front of your Northeast Ohio commercial property.
-Flowerbeds are a typical go-to for landscapers looking to draw the eye to an entryway, and there’s good reason why.
+Color, color and more color — that’s a surefire way to draw attention to the signage in front of your business.
+Flowerbeds are a typical go-to for landscapers looking to draw the eye to an entryway, and there's a good reason why.
 Color makes us happy.

 We notice vibrant flowers, especially when the surroundings are mostly pavement.
 We agree that color is the way to go for capturing second looks from passers-by, but it’s not the only way to gain an audience.

-Color’s great, but if it only lasts for a few months, what will you do for the rest of the year to spruce up landscaping that surrounds signage?
-We always tell clients the top priority when planning landscaping near their business or retail signage is to differentiate your commercial property from the rest of the lot.
+Color’s great, but for Ohio-based businesses, it will only last for a few months.
+What will you do for the rest of the year to spruce up the landscaping that surrounds your business signage?
+We always tell clients, the top priority when planning landscaping near their business or retail signage is to differentiate your commercial property from the rest of the lot.
 Ultimately, you’re competing for people’s attention — just a glimpse of it.

 First, consider the size of plantings that are installed by your business or retail signage.
-We know you’re looking for big impact and those young shrubs might seem too wimpy at first, but we promise they will grow.
-If you plant shrubs and trees too close together, the result is a crowded, messy looking space that requires lots of maintenance.
+We know you’re looking for a big impact and those young shrubs might seem too wimpy at first, but we promise they will grow.
+If you plant shrubs and trees too close together, the result is a crowded, messy-looking space that requires lots of maintenance.

-So choose right-sized plants from the get-go and think long-term.
+So choose the right-sized plants from the get-go and think long-term.

 The other planting point to consider is timing.
 When will the flowering shrubs bloom?
 When will those perennials pop?
 You don’t want signage landscaping that pulls out all the stops in spring and looks drab by summer.
 Choose plants with a variety of bloom times to add interest throughout the seasons.